LouiseSteward/learn/childhood-tb/text/quiz-answers.md

 Relearn the sections in brackets for questions you get wrong.

-### Test 1: Introduction to childhood tuberculosis
+### Quiz 1: Introduction to childhood tuberculosis

 1.	b	(1-1)
 2.	c	(1-2)